NEWPORT NEWS MARKETING FIRM PRESIDENT WINS NATIONAL FEDERATION OF PRESS WOMEN AWARD

 Gail Kent, ABC, owner of The Buzz Factory, a Newport News, Va.-based public relations firm, won two awards in the 2007 Virginia Press Women Communications Contest.

-Kent won first place in the PR printed materials catalogue/educational institutions category for a four-color catalogue and calendar developed for the Executive MBA Program at The Mason School of Business at the College of William & Mary.
+Kent won first place in the PR printed materials catalog/educational institutions category for a four-color catalog and calendar developed for the Executive MBA Program at The Mason School of Business at the College of William & Mary.
 (See winning entry here.)

 She also won first place in the creative verse/single entry category for a poem, “Accident of Nature,” published in Ricochet.